keegoid-nr/cloudscript/README.md

 # CloudScript

-A script for managing instance states of EC2 instances on AWS.
+A script for managing states of EC2 instances on AWS.

 ## Requirements